When current events trigger past trauma: How to address and overcome PTSD | The National

 “Being in a state of vigilance can mean having a dry mouth, feeling slightly tight-chested or having difficulty sleeping, all of which is perfectly normal.”

 If these emotions become overwhelming, it is a sign that a person's nervous system is struggling to cope.
-For those who have already lived through traumatic experiences – such as the invasion of Ukraine, the Beirut port explosion or the genocide in Gaza – negative feelings can become all-encompassing.
+For those who have already lived through traumatic experiences – such as the Beirut port explosion – negative feelings can become all-encompassing.

 What is PTSD?